techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=178
 (312)
-When the user selects a menu item, event is generated. a.
-Select event
+When the user selects a menu item, event is generate D.
+A. Select event

-b.
-Action event
+B. Action event

-c.
-Item event
+C. Item event

-d.
-None of the others
+D. None of the others

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: